SOM-Research/Impromptu/README.md

 Impromptu is offered as a Visual Studio Code extension.
 You can install the extension by downloading the `.vsix` file and running:

     code --install-extension impromptu-1.0.0.vsix

+Alternatively, if you open Visual Studio Code and search the extension file, you can right-click on it and select `"Install VSIX Extension"` at the bottom of the list of options.

 ## Features